310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% bubble Hajime %}
 <th>(*Sigh…* I’m not sure what to do now… Why did things turn out this way…)</th>

-<th>(I can’t believe I ended up fighting with Tomoya-kun… This has never even happened before…)</th>
+<th>(I can’t believe I ended up fighting with Tomoya-kun… This has never once happened before…)</th>

-<th>(Tomoya-kun has always been so kind and positive towards me… Even though I’m bad at talking, he cheerfully listens to me…)</th>
+<th>(Tomoya-kun has always been so kind and positive towards me… Even though I’m bad at speaking, he gladly listens to me…)</th>

-<th>(He never rejects what I say, and agrees to it with things like “That sounds good” or “Let’s do it together”…)</th>
+<th>(He never rejects what I say, and agrees to it with words like “That sounds good” or “Let’s do it together”…)</th>

 <th>(He would even hold my hand while walking with me…)</th>